 “Have Turkish banks gone bankrupt recently, and can I trust the system today?”

 To answer this properly, it is necessary to look at the historical reality, understand what changed after past crises, and evaluate the current legal and financial framework.
+This guide prepared by Bayraktar Attorneys provides a clear, factual, and investor-focused analysis.

 The last major wave of bank failures in Türkiye occurred during the 2000–2001 financial crisis.